atmasphere/mc-coal/docs/source/server_api.rst

   :formparam spawn_npcs: A boolean indicating whether to spawn villagers.
   :formparam spawn_animals: A boolean indicating whether to spawn animals.
   :formparam spawn_monsters: A boolean indicating whether to spawn monsters.
+  :formparam view_distance: An integer indicating the number of chunks of world data the server sends the client (Min: 3, Max: 15).
   :formparam player_idle_timeout: An integer indicating the number of minutes before an idle player is kicked (zero means never) (Min: 0, Max: 60).
+  :formparam max_players: An integer indicating the maximum number of players that can play on the server at the same time.
   :formparam spawn_protection: An integer radius of the spawn protection area (Min: 0, Max: 24).
   :formparam enable_command_block: A boolean indicating whether to enable command blocks.
   :formparam snooper_enabled: A boolean indicating whether to send snoop data regularly to snoop.minecraft.net.